COS301-SE-2020/AI-Online-Assistant-Fake-News-Detector/README.md

 | [Danré Retief](https://iamdanre.github.io/)          | 14126461    | BScIT student, full-stack developer with a knack for creative problem solving and front-end frameworks.                                                                           |
 | [Thato Tshukudu](https://taydos.github.io/)          | 18010408    | BIT student with core strength in front-end.                                                                                                                                      |

-## Start The Server On A Local Environment
+## Build And Start The Server In A Local Environment

 `$ npm run-script "production" && npm start`